- Damages or defects must be reported BEFORE leaving Caldwells. Please inspect doors immediately upon pickup.

 - Allow doors to acclimate to local conditions by placing door in the area it will be installed for at least 24 hours before finishing.

 - Treat the doors as you would a piece of fine furniture.

 UNFINISHED WOOD ENTRY DOORS

 - Door slabs must be primed, stained and painted on all six sides (Top, Bottom, Front, Back and Both Edges) within 48 hours.
-Including all machined areas including the door knob bore, dead bolt bore, mortises for hinges, door shoe, flush bolt and any other area where the door is bare.
+In any area where the door is bare.
 100% coverage is required to protect your door.

 - If painting: Use high quality oil base or acrylic latex paints.
 Higher gloss paints will offer better protection than low gloss paints.